oraichain/smart-studio/templates/empty_contract/README.md

 Some files you may be interested in are:

-- `contract.rs`.
+- `lib.rs`.
 This is the main implementation
-- `error.rs`.
-Here you'll define errors.
-- `lib.rs`.
-This is the library
-- `msg.rs`.
-Here you'll define the structures to communicate with contract ABI.
-- `state.rs`.
-Storage for smart contract

 When building the project you'll get `artifacts/cv009.wasm`, the generated wasm filtered through the `wasmer` compiler, as well as `artifacts/checksums.txt`.